GoAdminGroup/docs/en/quick_start.md

 <br>

-You can choose the framework you are using or the business project is using.
+You can choose the framework which your own project is using.
 If there is no framework you like, please feel free to give us an issue or pr!

 Let's take the gin framework as an example to demonstrate the build process.

 ## main.go

-Create a new ```main.go``` file in your project folder with the following contents:
+Firstly, create a new ```main.go``` file in your project folder with the following contents:

 ```go
 package main